cioportfolio/python/docs/index.md

 - Test your function by giving it some numbers and printing the results
 - Do the same again but with an "adder" function which takes two inputs and adds them together

-There are other sorts of subprogram in Python but make sure you are really confident with functions first.
-When you are ready look at [modules](https://www.w3schools.com/python/python_modules.asp), [classes](https://www.w3schools.com/python/python_classes.asp) and [lambdas](https://www.w3schools.com/python/python_lambda.asp)

 ### Learning more about functions

 There is lots more to learn about functions.
 You can search for more help online or just look at [w3schools](https://www.w3schools.com/python/python_functions.asp).

+There are other sorts of subprogram in Python but make sure you are really confident with basic functions first.
+When you are ready look at [modules](https://www.w3schools.com/python/python_modules.asp), [classes](https://www.w3schools.com/python/python_classes.asp) and [lambdas](https://www.w3schools.com/python/python_lambda.asp)

 ## Writing less code and reacting to events